French Onion Breakfast Rolls

 FAQ

-- Can I assemble these ahead?
+- Can I assemble these rolls ahead of time?

-- How do I reheat leftovers?
+- How do I keep the bottoms from getting soggy?

 Serving Suggestions